anthonydjr89/CS-499-Capstone/README.md

   In the database layer, connection errors and unexpected shutdowns are safely handled without leaking stack traces.
 Sensitive information such as JWT secrets and database URIs are managed through environment variables instead of being exposed in code.
 These changes embody a security-first mindset—anticipating threats before they occur and ensuring systems fail safely.

-  For my future role in industrial IT, this mindset will be critial.
+  For my future role in industrial IT, this mindset will be critical.
 A single misconfigured connection or unvalidated input could disrupt process-control networks or expose proprietary data.
 The habits built here—least privilege access, input validation, error sanitization, and consistent logging—translate directly to protecting DCS assets.

   The three enhanced categories: Software Design & Engineering, Algorithms & Data Structures, and Databases all come together to show the progression of my technical development.
 They are all drawn from the same Travlr Getaways system, showing how a single artifact can evolve across multiple dimensions of improvement.